Oktoberfest Beer & Wine Drinking Tips:

 1. The Wine Tent (Weinzelt): Has over 15 different types of wine.
 Our favorite is their Apfelwein which is a tart apple wine.
 Weisswein (white wine) and Rotwein (red wine) are their staples with Riesling being the #1 type of wine.

-4. Alternative Options: A great alternative for non-beer drinkers in the rest of the major tents is Radler (Shandy) which is 50% Helles (light beer) and 50% Lemon Soda (Sprite).
-This drink at least kills some of the beer flavor.
+6. Alternatives To Wine: A great alternative for non-beer drinkers in the rest of the major tents is Radler (Shandy) which is 50% Helles (light beer) and 50% Lemon Soda (Sprite).
+This mixture at least kills some of the beer flavor of the drink.
 Radler is the same price as regular beer and a lot cheaper than Oktoberfest wine.
-You can also stop at the outdoor schnapps stands between tent visits.

 Helpful German Drinking Words:

-1. Huge Beer Mug: The huge 1 liter beer mugs called a Maß (pronounced: mass) are the standard drinking glass at Oktoberfest.
+1. Huge Beer Mugs: The huge 1-liter beer mugs called a Maß (pronounced: mass) are the standard drinking glass at Oktoberfest.
 Maß literally means stone in German and comes from the days when the large mugs were stoneware instead of glass.
 Don’t expect to see any decorative steins at Oktoberfest’s large beer tents, they have used the glass Maßs since 1872.

 4. Bar Workers: Kellner (kehl-nah) is a male bar worker; while a Kellnerin (kehl-nair-en) is a female bar worker/waitress.
-It’s a huge bonus if the workers like you so be polite and tip.
+It’s a huge bonus if the workers like you so be polite and tip generously, especially on your first couple drinks.
 If you hear a whistle being blown it means there is a server carrying beer behind you trying to get through.

 How To Order A Drink At Oktoberfest:

-1. Drink Size: In the beer tents beer is usually only sold in a 1 liter glass Maß (pronounced: mass).
-Wine if commonly served in a half liter glass called Halben Liter in German.
+1. Drink Size: In the beer Oktoberfest tents, beer is usually only sold in a 1-liter glass Maß (pronounced: mass).
+Wine is commonly served in a half liter glass called Halben Liter in German.

 2. Common Way To Ask For A Drink: Ein Liter Bier, Bitte! (ine lee-tah beer bit-teh) is 1 Liter of Beer Please.
 Can also say Ein Maß Helles Bitte (ine mass hell-las bit-teh) meaning 1 Maß of Light Beer Please.